 The studies on type 2 diabetes show a lot of variation, so there are definitely no clear-cut conclusions that can be made.
 Some studies show a reduction in type 2 diabetes as high as 60%.
 More commonly, it is believed that there is at least a 7% reduction in the risk of developing type 2 diabetes among coffee drinkers.

 - Improving the symptoms of liver disease

-The statistics showing the reduction of liver disease in coffee drinkers is genuinely remarkable as coffee drinkers had an 80% lower risk of cirrhosis.
+The statistics showing the reduction of liver disease in coffee drinkers are genuinely remarkable as coffee drinkers had an 80% lower risk of cirrhosis.

 - Improving the symptoms of depression